Hakan Çalhanoğlu: AC Milan

-On 3 July 2017, Çalhanoğlu signed a four-year contract with Serie A club A.C.
-Milan.
+On 3 July 2017, Çalhanoğlu signed a four-year contract with Serie A club AC Milan.
 The fee was reported as an initial €20 million, rising to €24 million.
-He was assigned the club's prestigious number 10 jersey, previously owned by the likes of Gianni Rivera, Ruud Gullit, Dejan Savićević, Zvonimir Boban, Rui Costa and Clarence Seedorf.
+He was assigned the club's prestigious number 10 jersey, previously owned by the likes of Gianni Rivera, Ruud Gullit, Dejan Savićević, Zvonimir Boban, Rui Costa, Clarence Seedorf and Keisuke Honda.

 He made his Rossoneri competitive debut a month later in the second leg of the Europa League third qualifying round, replacing Suso for the final 25 minutes of a 2–0 win (3–0 aggregate) over Universitatea Craiova at the San Siro.
 He scored his first goal for Milan in a 5–1 away win against Austria Wien in the group stage on 14 September, also providing two assists.
 Domestically, Çalhanoğlu made his league debut on 20 August, playing the full 90 minutes of a 3–0 win at Crotone.
 He was sent off in a 2–0 home loss to Roma on 1 October, earning a second yellow card for a foul on Radja Nainggolan. Çalhanoğlu scored his first league goal on 25 October in a 4–1 win at Chievo, becoming the first Turk to net in Serie A since Emre Belözoğlu in 2003.

 Inter Milan

 On 22 June 2021, Çalhanoğlu signed a three-year contract with Serie A club Inter Milan, the city-rival of his previous club, on a free transfer.

 Çalhanoğlu scored and assisted a goal on his Inter Milan debut, a 4–0 win over Genoa on the opening day of the 2021–22 Serie A season.
 He went on to score seven goals and notch twelve assists in the league, and scored in the Coppa Italia final victory against Juventus, but it was his former team Milan that went on to lift the league title.
 On 4 October 2022, he scored his first Champions League goal with Inter in a 1–0 win over Barcelona.

 On 14 March 2023, he was named Player of the Match in the Champions League round of 16 second leg away match against Porto, which ended in a goalless draw and qualification to the quarter-final for the first time in twelve years for Inter Milan, by winning 1–0 on aggregate.

+On 5 June 2023, he agreed to extend his contract with Inter Milan for another 4 years, lasting until 2027.
+On 4 November 2023, he scored his tenth consecutive penalty in a 2–1 away victory over Atalanta, only fewer than Romelu Lukaku with 14; in addition, he managed to equal Sükrü Gülesin's record as the highest Turkish scorer in Serie A with 36 goals.
+He finished the 2023–24 season with a personal best, scoring 13 goals in Serie A.

+In the 2024–25 season, he scored four goals during the Champions League campaign, including a penalty against Barcelona in the semifinal, helping his club advance to the final and becoming the first Turkish player to achieve this feat twice.